-As per RBI guidelines, a fully secured standard loan can be restructured by rescheduling principal repayments and/or the interest element, but must be separately disclosed as a restructured loan in the year of restructuring.
-Similar guidelines apply to restructuring of sub-standard and doubtful loans.
+Upto March 31, 2015, as per RBI guidelines, a fully secured standard loan could be restructured by rescheduling principal repayments and/or the interest element, but had to be separately disclosed as a restructured loan in the year of restructuring.
+Similar guidelines applied to restructuring of sub-standard and doubtful loans.
+From April 1, 2015 a standard loan (except loans restructured on account of a change in DCCO) on restructuring would be classified as non-performing loan and disclosed as restructured non-performing loan in the year of restructuring.